 POST ADDENDUM: General John Buford’s Spencer Carbine Rifles

 Readers of this blog will notice that this post has generated some comments with discussion, and controversy regarding whether or not John Buford had Spencers on the first day of the Battle of Gettysburg.
 Below we have two opposing views on this matter.

 For the sake of argument, I’ll provide the view supporting Buford having Spencers at Gettysburg, and Professor John Vogt of Newman University in Wichita, Kansas, provides us the viewpoint that Buford did not have Spencers at Gettysburg.

 I think both points of view are worthy of consideration as both are backed up by credible sources.
 Sometimes history is messy.

 In the end, I’ll leave it up to the reader to decide for him or herself regarding John Buford’s use or non-use of Spencer carbines/rifles on the first day of the Battle of Gettysburg.
 If anyone has information to add, then please contribute!

-I thank Professor Vogt for his participation in, and contribution to, www.learncivilwarhistory.com.
+I thank Professor Vogt for his contribution to www.learncivilwarhistory.com.

 BUFORD’S CAVALRY COULD NOT HAVE HAD SPENCER CARBINES AT GETTYSBURG

 The history of the Spencer company is chronicled in the book, ‘Spencer Repeating Firearms’ by Roy Marcot (Irvine, CA: Northwood Heritage Press, 1983).
 This well-regarded but out-of-print work appears on the Smithsonian list of Selected Bibliography on Firearms (http://www.si.edu/Encyclopedia_SI/nmah/firearms.htm) and is an indispensible resource for anyone interested in Spencer firearms.
 Tony Beck has relied on it heavily for his article ‘Spencer Carbines’ (http://www.civilwarguns.com/spencer1.html).

 Marcot’s impeccable research leaves little room for doubt.
 The first Spencer carbines were delivered in early October 1863 (Marcot, pgs 66-67.)
 Whatever repeaters Buford’s men might have had that first day of July in 1863, they were not Spencer carbines!